Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Energy conditions of dark matter wormholes in gravity

 Substituting \eqref{eq:solitondensprof}, \eqref{s1pr} and \eqref{s1pt} into the energy conditions, one can accordingly set some constraints on the non-minimal coupling parameter $\beta$.
 By solving the energy conditions on the matter sector, we find the following constraints $\beta\leq -5.519\times 10^{13}$ or $\beta\geq 1.840\times 10^{13}$.
 Remarkably, for the same $r_0$, we have shown that the faring-out condition gives $\beta<-3/8-8.494\times 10^{-16}$ or $-3/8<\beta<1.840\times 10^{13}$.
 Therefore, the flaring-out condition excludes the interval $\beta\geq 1.840\times 10^{13}$.
 In the following we discuss both cases in more detail.

 For large positive $\beta\geq 1.840\times 10^{13}$, the matter density and pressures are given in Fig. \ref{Fig:Model1_EC_pve}\subref{fig:model1_fluid_pve}.
 It can be noted that all energy conditions are satisfied for both the matter and the effective (including the non-minimal coupling effect) sectors at $r>r_0$ as seen in Figs. \ref{Fig:Model1_EC_pve}\subref{fig:model1_MEC_pve} and \ref{Fig:Model1_EC_pve}\subref{fig:model1_EEC_pve}.
 However, the flaring-out condition and the Lorentzian signature conditions are clearly broken as shown in Fig. \ref{Fig:Model1_EC_pve}\subref{fig:model1_shape_pve}.
-This confirms the exclusion the interval $\beta\geq 1.840\times 10^{13}$ as it cannot represent a traversable wormhole.
+This confirms the exclusion the interval $\beta\geq 1.840\times 10^{13}$ as it cannot represent a traversable WH.

 For large negative $\beta\leq -5.519\times 10^{13}$, the matter density and pressures are given in Fig. \ref{Fig:Model1_EC_nve}\subref{fig:model1_fluid_nve}.
 It can be noted that all energy conditions are satisfied for the matter fluid at $r>r_0$ as seen in Figs. \ref{Fig:Model1_EC_nve}\subref{fig:model1_MEC_nve}.
-On the contrary, the energy conditions are broken on the effective sector as seen by Fig. \ref{Fig:Model1_EC_nve}\subref{fig:model1_EEC_nve}, which is must occur if the flaring-out of the wormhole is hold.
-In Fig. \ref{Fig:Model1_EC_nve}\subref{fig:model1_shape_nve}, we show that the wormhole solution, in this case, satisfies all conditions related to the shape function and its derivative.
+On the contrary, the energy conditions are broken on the effective sector as seen by Fig. \ref{Fig:Model1_EC_nve}\subref{fig:model1_EEC_nve}, which is must occur if the flaring-out of the WH is hold.
+In Fig. \ref{Fig:Model1_EC_nve}\subref{fig:model1_shape_nve}, we show that the WH solution, in this case, satisfies all conditions related to the shape function and its derivative.

-In conclusion, the above calculations confirm the possibility to find a healthy wormhole solution where the energy conditions are broken only on the effective sector but satisfied on the matter sector.
-Consequently, no exotic matter is needed to form a physical wormhole as required in the GR framework, if non-minimal coupling between matter and geometry has been considered and stays within certain bounds.
+In conclusion, the above calculations confirm the possibility to find a healthy WH solution where the energy conditions are broken only on the effective sector but satisfied on the matter sector.
+Consequently, no exotic matter is needed to form a physical WH as required in the GR framework, if non-minimal coupling between matter and geometry has been considered and stays within certain bounds.